-The best hearing aid selection and verification method for you is the one that achieves your listening goals!
+The best hearing aid selection and verification method for you is the one that focuses on your brain-hearing connection to achieve your listening goals!

 For instance, if you require a hearing aid that helps you have a normal conversation at a restaurant, then a basic hearing aid is not for you.
 So, before you choose to purchase a hearing aid, identify your objectives and then select the method that best reaches those objectives.